yamashush/Whiskerwood-Project/README.md

 As you can see, each mod has its own folder, then there are one or both of:

-* `BP_Startup` - This blueprint is spawned by the game when the game loads into the main menu.
+* `BP_Startup` - This blueprint is spawned by the game **the first time** the game loads into the main menu.
 This is the best place to register mod options or write values to a data table.
 See the "Some notes" below for more info.
 * `BP_MapLoad` - This blueprint is spawned by the game while loading into a save.
 This is the place to do your game logic.
+* `BP_MainMenuLoad` - Triggered after `BP_Startup` but unlike startup, it will be triggered every time the main menu loads, not just the first time.
+This is good for doing modding on the main menu widgets/logic themselves.

 So, to make your own mod: